hyperledger-archives/grid-rfcs/0000-catalog.md

         )])
 ```

-In order to store a catalog product in global state, we will extend from the definition of a grid product with several fixed fields, namely identifiers, as well as the set of dynamic property values that will conform to the catalog product shema definition.
+In order to store a catalog product in global state, we will extend from the definition of a grid product with several fixed fields, namely identifiers, as well as the set of dynamic property values that will conform to the catalog product schema definition.

 ```
 message Product {